 before the course starts.

-You should also get familiar with the Unix/Linux development environment (vi/pico/emacs, cc/gcc, make, etc.)
+You should also get familiar with the Unix/Linux development environment (vi/pico/emacs, cc/gcc, make, etc.) as early as possible

 If you don't have access to a Unix/Linux machine, you can install your own.